What are moles?

 Mole removal cost

 Mole removal is considered a cosmetic treatment and rarely covered by insurance.
 Cost per treatment ranges from $500 to $650.
-Call 503-772-3297 to schedule your complimentary consultation with Dr. Norcom.
+Call 503-772-3297 to schedule your consultation with Dr. Norcom.

 Skin Tags are common skin growths that may have short narrow stalks which stick out from the surface of your skin.
 Skin tags are typically harmless, but can be bothersome if clothing rubs against it.
 We can remove this skin tags using the same methods as mole removal.